dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 Uses a video element to play the configured url.

-There are things pending to implement, currently it can play videos using the related channel and play/pause/seek and media volume control seems to work.
+Currently you can just play videos here using the related channel.

 ### WebAudio

 Uses a audio element to play the configured url.

-There are things pending to implement, currently it can play audio using the related channel and play/pause/seek and media volume control seems to work.
+Currently you can just play music here using the related channel.

 ### YouTube

 No YouTube code is loaded until you play a video.
 Uses the official YouTube iframe api.

 For the search functionalities to work you need to have configured your api key for a Google Cloud project.
 You can check the first step on the 'Calling the API' section [here](https://developers.google.com/youtube/v3/docs#calling-the-api), then enable youtube data api with this link (with your project id) 'https://console.developers.google.com/apis/api/youtube.googleapis.com/overview?project=$PROJECT_ID_HERE'.

-It only search by video name right now, needs to be improved.
+If the search returns a channel the its 'upload videos playlist' will be loaded on the iframe.

-Be aware the YouTube data api have quotas. (can be good adding a cache mechanism)
+Be aware that the YouTube data api have quotas.
+You can use the search around 100 times per day.

 ### Spotify